datacarpentry/image-processing/_episodes/05-creating-histograms.md

 value corresponding to the index.
 I.e., the first number in the array is the number of pixels found with color value 0, and the final number in the array is the number of pixels found with color value 255.
+The second output of `np.histogram` is an array with the bin edges and one column and 257 rows (one more than the histogram itself).
+There are no gaps between the bins, which means that the end of the first bin, is the start of the second and so on.
+For the last bin, the array also has to contain the stop, so it has one more element, than the histogram.

 Next, we turn our attention to displaying the histogram, by taking advantage of the plotting facilities of the `matplotlib` library.